Q: What is a Snow Emergency?

 - Changes may have occurred to your phone service.
 The most likely explanation involves a change in telephone carriers without a corresponding update provided to the vendor (GovDelivery) who manages the SnowAlert emails and text messages.

 - Your subscription settings may be blocking your ability to receive the message in a timely fashion.
 Click here to manage your account and review your subscription settings.

 Q: Is there someone I can talk to find out what the parking rules are for my street?

-Q:.
-Has the city ever considered parking on one side of the street only during the snow season?
-Why don’t we do that?
+Q: Has the city ever considered banning parking on one side of the street during the duration of the snow season?

 A: The city has discussed this option several times.
 However, a one-sided parking ban for the duration of the snow season would greatly and unfairly inconvenience residents who live in those areas of the city which have a high demand for on-street parking.